UmairJibran/task-management-api/README.md

 - Add email notifications for the daily digest
 - Add user preferences and task priorities
 - Implement tagging system for tasks
+- Expand test coverage for all controllers and functions